 Raymond G. Bender serves as an independent commercial Arbitrator in domestic and international disputes.
+He is a Fellow in the College of Commercial Arbitrators.
 He is a member of the American Arbitration Association’s (AAA) Roster of Commercial Arbitrators for Washington, D.C., Technology, and Large Complex Cases; the CPR Panel of Distinguished Neutral Arbitrators for Washington, D.C., Technology and Cross-Border (i.e., international) disputes; and the International Center for Dispute Resolution (ICDR) Panel of International Arbitrators, and ICDR Panel of Aviation, Aerospace and National Security Arbitrators.
 Ray has served for more than a decade as an Arbitrator in AAA, CPR, ICDR, International Chamber of Commerce (ICC), and ad hoc arbitrations.

 Ray serves in commercial disputes generally, including large complex cases, and has gained a particular expertise during a 35-year career in private law practice, and as an Arbitrator, on issues affecting high-tech industry sectors, including telecommunications, information technology, aerospace and satellites, computer hardware and software, biotechnology, patent and trademark licensing, intellectual property, Internet and broadband communications, and other technology-based businesses.